Intellectual property rights

 How can IP be effectively managed when working with an outsourced application development team?

-Effective IP management helps protect the interests of all parties involved and facilitates a successful collaboration in the realm of application development.
+Effective IP management protects the interests of both parties and supports a transparent, secure, and successful collaboration in application development.

 What are some typical steps to be taken for owning the IP?